jpastuszek/httpimagestore/README.md

 }
 ```

-Requesting `/small` will result with image to be fetched from S3 bucket `mybucket` and key `myimage.jpg`; it will be referenced under `original`.
+Requesting `/small` URI will result with image fetched from S3 bucket `mybucket` and key `myimage.jpg` and named `original`.

-###### thumbnail
+#### `thumbnail`

-This source will provide new images based on already sourced images by processing them with thumbnailer backend.
+This source will provide new images based on already sourced images by processing them with [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) backend.
-This statement can be used to do single thumbnail operation or use multipart output API of the *HTTP Thumbnailer* when multiple operation are defined.
+This statement can be used to do single thumbnail operation or use multipart output API of the [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) when multiple operation are defined.
-For more informations of meaning of options see *HTTP Thumbnailer* documentation.
+For more informations of meaning of options see [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) documentation.

 Arguments:

-1. source image name - reference to image that will be thumbnailed
+1. source image name - thumbnailer input image of which thumbnail will be generated
-1. thumbnail name - name under which the thumbnail image can be referenced
+2. thumbnail name - name under which the thumbnail image can be referenced

 Options:

-* `operation` - backend supported operation like `pad`, `fit`, `limit`, `crop`
+* `operation` - backend supported thumbnailin operation like `pad`, `fit`, `limit`, `crop`
 * `width` - requested thumbnail width in pixels
 * `height` - requested thumbnail height in pixels
-* `format` - format in which the resulting image will be stored; all backend supported formats can be specified like `jpeg` or `png`; optional; default: `jpeg`
+* `format` - format in which the resulting image will be stored; all backend supported formats can be specified like `jpeg` or `png`; default: `jpeg`
-* `options` - list of options in format `key:value[,key:value]\*` to be passed to thumbnailer; this can be any backend supported options like `background-color` or `quality`
+* `options` - list of options in format `key:value[,key:value]*` to be passed to thumbnailer; this can be a list of any backend supported options like `background-color` or `quality`
-* backend supported options - options can also be defined defined as statement options
+* backend supported options - options can also be defined as statement options

 Note that you can use `#{variable}` expansion within all of this options.